hluk/copyq-commands/Scripts/README.md

 double-click or Enter key) depending on application configuration (History configuration tab).

-Paste behaviour is implemented with Shift+Enter shortcut.
+Paste behaviour is implemented with Shift+Insert shortcut.
 It works in most applications by default, but you may need to enable it for some (for example, for terminal emulators).
 Exact configuration changes vary by application.
 For example, for alacritty